-Food Standards Australia New Zealand (FSANZ) sought the agreement of APVMA to withdraw this proposed maximum residue limit (MRL) for sulphur dioxide for berries from their December Application.
+FSANZ sought the agreement of APVMA to withdraw this proposed MRL for sulphur dioxide for berries from its December Application.
 APVMA has agreed to withdraw this proposed MRL from this Application for the following reasons:

-- Standard 1.3.1 Food Additives of the Australia New Zealand Food Standards Code (the Code) regulates the use of sulphur dioxide as a preservative by the food industry; - FSANZ considers that the establishment of an MRL for sulphur dioxide in berries in Standard 1.4.2 Maximum Residue Limits would likely to cause some confusion and lead to problems in enforcement of the Code caused by a permission for this chemical in two separate standards in the Code; - There are allergenicity issues associated with residues of this chemical for certain subgroups of the population.
+- Standard 1.3.1 Food Additives of the Code regulates the use of sulphur dioxide as a preservative by the food industry; - FSANZ considers that the establishment of an MRL for sulphur dioxide in berries in Standard 1.4.2 Maximum Residue Limits would likely to cause some confusion and lead to problems in enforcement of the Code caused by a permission for this chemical in two separate standards in the Code; - There are sensitivity issues associated with residues of this chemical for certain subgroups of the population.
 Therefore, FSANZ considers that a recommendation for the inclusion of an MRL for this chemical may not be successful; and

 • FSANZ would include a maximum limit for sulphur dioxide for berries in a future omnibus amendment to Standard 1.3.1 at 10 mg/kg and this would include an editorial note.
-This note will indicate that the APVMA has determined an MRL of 10 mg/kg for sulphur dioxide in berries.
+This note will indicate that APVMA has determined an MRL of 10 mg/kg for sulphur dioxide in berries.